Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network Troubleshooting: EXPERIMENTS

 \subsection{AI Agents for Autonomous Network Operations}

 We evaluate the proposed MAS framework for automated network troubleshooting across both RAN and Core network domains.
-In the RAN domain, the experiments focus primarily on power system–related issues, while in the core network, we focus on troubleshooting cases involving PDU session degradation.
-Meanwhile, we use GPT-4o mini in both experiments.
+In the RAN domain, the experiments focus primarily on power system–related issues, heartbeat failure alarm, and RAN capacity congestion.
+While in the core network, we focus on troubleshooting cases involving PDU session degradation.
+Meanwhile, we use GPT-4o mini in these experiments.